 When asked to prove an existence claim, the question will usually be of the form "prove that there is an x such that $\ldots x \ldots$ ", i.e., that some object that has the property described by " $\ldots x \ldots$ ".
 In this case you'll have to identify a suitable object show that is has the required property.
 This sounds straightforward, but a proof of this kind can be tricky.
 Typically it involves constructing or defining an object and proving that the object so defined has the required property.
-Finding the right object may be hard, proving that it has the required property to show that you've succeeded in defining an object at all!
+Finding the right object may be hard, proving that it has the required property may be hard, and sometimes it's even tricky to show that you've succeeded in defining an object at all!